mcneel/developer.rhino3d.com/_guide_topics/opennurbs/migration-guide.md

 The openNURBS toolkit reads and writes Rhino 3DM files.

-For most developers, updating from the a previous verson of openNURBS will involve recompiling.
+For most developers, updating from the previous verson of openNURBS will involve recompiling and minor changes.

 ## New Requirements - January 2018
 You must use a C++ compiler that supports C++11.
 Microsoft's Visual Studio 2015 or Apple's XCode 9 support C++11.